 Focus on the positive aspects!
 Encourage your child to re-direct attention away from the worries, and towards the positives.
 Ask your child, "What are three things that you are most excited about on your first day of school?"
 Most kids can think of something good, even if it's just eating a special snack or going home at the end of the day.
 Chances are that the fun aspects are simply getting overlooked by repetitive worries.

-Pay attention to your own behavior.
-It can be anxiety-provoking for parents to hand over care and responsibility of their child to teachers.
+Pay attention to your own behaviour.
+It can be anxiety-provoking for parents to hand over the care and responsibility of their child to teachers.
 Children take cues from their parents, so the more confidence and comfort you can model, the more your child will understand there is no reason to be afraid.
 Be supportive yet firm.
 When saying goodbye in the morning, say it cheerfully – once!
-Ensure you don’t reward your child’s protests, crying, or tantrums by allow him or her to avoid going to school.
+Ensure you don’t reward your child’s protests, crying, or tantrums by allowing him or her to avoid going to school.
 Instead, in a calm tone, say: “I can see that going to school is making you scared, but you still have to go.
 Tell me what you are worried about, so we can talk about it.”
 Chances are, your child is anxious about something that requires a little problem-solving, role-playing, planning, and/or involvement from the teacher.

 Timeline Leading Up to the First Day of School

 (You may not need to take all of these steps)

 At least one week before:

 - Start your child on a school-day routine – waking up, eating, and going to bed at regular times.
 Explain that everyone in the family needs to adjust to the new schedule, so he or she doesn’t feel alone with these changes.

 - For older children who having troubles getting up and out of bed, give them a “big person” alarm clock, and let them practice using it.